LeeVaughn/interactive-form/README.md

 This project was created as part of the Full Stack JavaScript Techdegree at Treehouse.

 ## Features
-* Allows user to register for Full Stack Conference.
+* Allows user to register for Full Stack Conference
-* Allows users to pick which activities they will attend.
+* Allows users to pick which activities they will attend
-* Doesn't not allow users to register for overlaping activities.
+* Prevents user's from registering for overlaping activities
-* Calculates the cost of selected activities.
+* Calculates the cost of selected activities as they are chosen
-* Displays specific payment information based on the method selected by the user.
+* Displays specific payment information based on the method selected by the user
-* Form cannot be submitted until all required fields have been filled out.
+* Form cannot be submitted until all required fields have been filled out
-* Errors indicate improper entries.
+* Errors indicators and messages are shown for fields that are not properly filled out
-* Real-time error validation on email field.
+* Real-time validation on name, email, credit card related inputs
-* All form fields and payment information is displayed with JavaScript is disabled.
+* All form fields and payment information is displayed when JavaScript is disabled

 ## Future Improvements
 * Streamline functionality in the activities change listener